 Once the toys wake up (at 7:30 a.m.), the Cast Members will let you know that you have the all clear to head into Toy Story Land.

 Again there will be Cast Members making sure you don't get lost, so don't worry if you don't know where you're going.
 This is always a concern of mine no matter how many times I've visited the parks, but don't fret.
 The Cast Members want to make your life as easy as possible!
 Just look out for them, listen to their instructions, and enjoy your crowd free morning.

 Before you get to the rides, you're going to notice that there are characters out and about!
 The lines are short, the Photo Pass Cast Members are plentiful, so go get those awesome pictures without waiting a half hour in hundred degree heat.

 That's me on the right, and my gluten free friend and Disney Travel Agent on the left.
-Her name is Missy, so if you are in need of a TA, you can click here to find her on Facebook.

 Look behind us in the picture, see the crowds?
 No?
 That's because there aren't any.
 It's pretty empty!

 I swear by my Pomchie and my easy to stow LED light string to make sure I never lose my stroller at Disney World, but (had my kids been with me), they would have been completely unnecessary during this event.

 Since I get a load of questions about the shirts you see in my pictures, I'm going to tell you that I get them on Etsy, but you probably knew that.